-‘General Hospital’ Spoilers: Jane Elliot’s Last Days, Farewell to Tracy Quartermaine Begins
+‘General Hospital’ Spoilers: Jane Elliot’s Last Days, Farewell To Tracy Quartermaine Begins

 — General Hospital (@GeneralHospital) April 7, 2017

 It will be interesting to see if this is indeed Tracy’s younger sister.
 How will she handle it since she has believed all along that she is her daddy’s only daughter?
 Edward did leave an emotional letter to Tracy and it reinforced just how much her daddy loved and respected her.
-That was just the beginning of the end in her final story on General Hospital.
+That was just the beginning of the end of her final story on General Hospital.

 How will Tracy Quartermaine leave Port Charles?
 There were earlier speculations that she may be killed off, but that doesn’t look to be true at all.
 The perfect scenario, according to fans, would be that the love of her life, Luke Spencer, comes back to Port Charles to sweep his lady off her feet and they ride off into the sunset together.